Stories by Storie

 Martin Luther King, Jr. and the March on Washington by Frances E. Ruffin

 On August 28, 1963, more than 250,000 people came to the nation’s capital.
 They came by plane, by bus, by car–even on roller-skates–to speak out against segregation and to demand equal rights for everyone.
-They also came to hear the words of a very special leader.
-This book captures the spirit of this landmark day in American history and brings Dr. King’s “I Have a Dream” speech to vivid life for young children.
+They also came to hear the words of a very special leader, Martin Luther King, Jr. Told with a wonderful immediacy, this book captures the spirit of this landmark day in American history and brings Dr. King’s “I Have a Dream” speech to vivid life for young children.

 While it isn’t a book about Dr. King, you can also revisit The Crayon Box That Talked by Shane DeRolf.
 This book is great for making connections about how powerful words can be and the message behind both Martin’s dream and DeRolf’s text.